Commercial Set-Out Information

 Non-recyclable, non-compostable, non-hazardous materials

 - Hoses & wire

 - Glassware & ceramics

 - Cat litter & non-vegetarian pet feces

 WHAT DOES NOT BELONG IN THE GRAY GARBAGE BIN OR CART?

 - Hazardous Waste.
 Words such as danger, warning, caution, poisonous, and flammable on labels can mean a product is toxic.
 For more information on the Commercial Hazardous Waste Disposal Program, click here.

 Dispose of Fats, Oils and Grease (FOG) Properly

 - FOG that is washed down the drain can affect sewer system performance by clogging pipes and restricting flow, which can result in backups and overflows.

 - Overflows can damage property and contaminate Castro Valley waterways.
-For more information on how to develop a fats, oils and grease management plan call CVSAN at 510-537-0757 or visit here.
+Visit here for more information on how to develop a fats, oils and grease management plan or call CVSAN at 510-537-0757.